 “In fact, this type of bursitis can present as pain only with sleeping or lying down.”

 Place a pillow between the knees and legs when you’re sleeping on your side and see if that helps.

 “Knee pain that awakens you from sleep can indicate degenerative arthritis,” says Dr. Peck.

-What about cancer?
-“Joint pain is very rarely the presenting symptom of cancer,” he says.
+“Joint pain is very rarely the presenting symptom of cancer,” says Dr. Peck.